HunterKart/proficiency-faculty-evaluation/docs/architecture.md

 #### **`[Backend]` Job Monitoring Service**

 -   **Responsibility**: Acts as the single source of truth for the state of all background jobs.
-It manages the `BackgroundTask` database table, provides REST endpoints for listing jobs and initiating management actions (`cancel`, `force-fail`), and **broadcasts** status and progress updates over the WebSocket channel to subscribed clients.
-It must support the `completed_partial_failure` status.
+It manages the `BackgroundTask` database table, provides REST endpoints for listing jobs and initiating management actions, and broadcasts status updates over the WebSocket channel.
+The "Force Fail" action **must be implemented as an atomic, transactional operation** to prevent race conditions.
 -   **Key Interfaces**: REST API endpoints under `/admin/job-monitor/*` and the WebSocket endpoint at `/ws/job-progress/{jobId}`.
 -   **Dependencies**: Database (`BackgroundTask` table), `Redis` (to query the state of RQ jobs), WebSocket Manager.
 -   **Technology Stack**: Python, FastAPI, SQLAlchemy, Pydantic, `websockets`.